 But it doesn’t have to be this way.
 With some SEO know-how, the right tools, and a few tweaks here and there, your content can reach the top of the SERP, boosting the amount of traffic flowing to your blog and driving more conversions.

-Here are 5 SEO quick wins that'll help you improve your blog traffic fast.
+Here are 5 easy SEO wins that'll help you improve your blog traffic fast.

 - Write with keywords in mind